 To date, we have not generated any revenue from product sales.
 We do not know when, or if, we will generate any revenue from product sales.
 We do not expect to generate significant revenue from product sales unless and until we obtain regulatory approval of and commercialize brincidofovir or any of our other product candidates.
 At the same time, we expect our expenses to increase in connection with our ongoing development activities, particularly as we continue the research, development and clinical trials of, and seek regulatory approval for, our product candidates.
 Additionally, we expect to continue to incur additional costs associated with operating as a public company.
 Furthermore, subject to obtaining regulatory approval of any of our product candidates, we expect to incur significant commercialization expenses for product sales, marketing, manufacturing and distribution.
-We anticipate that we will need substantial additional funding in connection with our continuing operations.
-Based upon our current operating plan, we believe that our existing cash, cash equivalents and short-term investments, will enable us to fund our operating expenses and capital requirements through at least mid-2015.
+We anticipate that we will need substantial additional funding in connection with our operating expenses and capital requirements through at least mid-2015.
 We have based our estimates on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
 Because of the numerous risks and uncertainties associated with the development and commercialization of our product candidates, we are unable to estimate the amounts of increased capital outlays and operating expenditures necessary to complete the development of our product candidates.
 Our future capital requirements will depend on many factors, including:

-- the progress, costs, results and timing of SUPPRESS, and the clinical development of brincidofovir for other potential indications; - the willingness of the FDA to accept SUPPRESS, as well as our other completed and planned clinical and preclinical studies and other work, as the basis for review and approval of brincidofovir for the prevention of CMV and for other potential indications; - the outcome, costs and timing of seeking and obtaining FDA and any other regulatory approvals; - the ability to continue to receive government funding; - the achievement of milestones under our agreement with Merck; - the number and characteristics of product candidates that we pursue, including our product candidates in preclinical development; - · the ability of our product candidates to progress through clinical development successfully;
+- the progress, costs, results and timing of SUPPRESS, and the clinical development of brincidofovir for other potential indications; - the willingness of the FDA to accept SUPPRESS, as well as our other completed and planned clinical and preclinical studies and other work, as the basis for review and approval of brincidofovir for the prevention of CMV and for other potential indications; - the outcome, costs and timing of seeking and obtaining FDA and any other regulatory approvals; - the ability to continue to receive government funding; - the achievement of milestones under our agreement with Merck; - the number and characteristics of product candidates that we pursue, including our product candidates in preclinical development; - the ability of our product candidates to progress through clinical development successfully;